Last date modified: 2026-Apr-17

 How aiR Assist works

 aiR Assist operates using a Retrieval-Augmented Generation (RAG) process to deliver grounded, evidence-based responses.
-This approach combines document retrieval with large language model generation to ensure accuracy, transparency, and contextual relevance.
+This approach combines document retrieval with large language model generation to help support accuracy, transparency, and contextual relevance.

 1. Indexing the documents (indexing step)